OpenTwinCities/opentwincities.github.com/events/_posts/2015-05-15-May-26-open-work-meetup.md

 May 26th at 6pm.
 Bring yourself, your skills, your passion, and your ideas.
 We'll bring pizza.

+### Update

+Unfortunately, Laura was sick the evening of this meetup, so her presentation on the Service Design in Government Conference did not occur.
+We plan to reschedule this for a future meetup.

 ### The Service Design in Government Conference with Laura Andersen

 ![Laura Andersen](/images/posts/2015/05/la.jpg)